keunwoochoi/keunwoochoi.github.io/blog/2025-03-18-torchdata.md

 Even after skipping some of the custom node classes, this example already involves quite a few preprocessing nodes.
 Imagine you have 10 different (heterogenous (..messy!)) data sources.
 Once you have all the essential and modular nodes, the heterogeneity is not a problem — as opposed to implementing 10 different `Dataset` classes.

 The `Loader` class already works, but it is minimal.
 Torchdata also has a `StatefulDataLoader` and it is supposed to work with `Node`, but I had some issue with it.
-I’m sure that it will be fixed and improved in the next versions though.
+I'm sure that it will be fixed and improved in the next versions though.
 According to their design principle, `Node` should also work with `torch.utils.data.DataLoader` .
 But as of now, this seems to be implemented later.

-I didn’t have it in this example, but `Prefetcher` Node is already implemented too.
+I didn't have it in this example, but `Prefetcher` Node is already implemented too.
 I skipped it because I also had an issue with it with the current version.
 Currently, it is based on a single-threaded mapper.
-They would have a good reason but I’m not sure why exactly.
+They would have a good reason but I'm not sure why exactly.

 The `torchdata.nodes.Mapper` is — like all the other provided nodes — single-threaded.
 For parallel processing, check out `torchdata.nodes.ParallelMapper` .